Tom Lehrer: Academic and military career

 In 1960, Lehrer returned to full-time mathematics studies at Harvard.
 From 1962 he taught mathematics in the political science department at MIT in Cambridge, Massachusetts.
 In 1965 he gave up on his mathematics dissertation on modes in statistics, after working on it intermittently for 15 years.

-Lehrer grew tired of shoveling snow in the harsh Cambridge winters and already knew he liked California's Bay Area.
+Over time, Lehrer grew tired of shoveling snow in the harsh Cambridge winters; he already knew he liked California's Bay Area.
 He contacted botany professor Kenneth V. Thimann, provost of Crown College, University of California, Santa Cruz, and suggested teaching courses in musical theater.
 Since Crown was science-oriented, Thimann asked mathematician Anthony Joseph Tromba, who had been at Harvard and knew of Lehrer's musical antics, to find him a position at humanities-heavy Cowell College instead.
 Tromba sold Lehrer to the Fellowship Committee: "No one on the committee had heard of Tom.
 So I had to convince them that it was a great idea...
 We had Ph.D.s in music and art history who did scholarly work.
 But Cowell also wanted to have practicing artists to give students actual meaningful contact with them.
 Rather than just writing papers about Michelangelo, let's have Michelangelo here—and why not?"
 So in 1972, Lehrer joined the faculty of the University of California, Santa Cruz (UCSC).
 Tromba said that Lehrer was officially a "Lecturer in American Studies," not mathematics, though he taught two introductory classes, "The Nature of Mathematics" and "Mathematics in the Social Sciences," to liberal arts majors—"Math for Tenors", according to Lehrer.
 He occasionally performed songs in his lectures.

 In 2001, Lehrer taught his last mathematics class, on the topic of infinity, and retired from academia.
 He remained in the area, maintaining homes in both Santa Cruz and Cambridge.
 In 2003 Lehrer confirmed he still "h[ung] out" around UCSC.
 Mike Peña of UCSC said in 2025, "Lehrer's reputation matched UC Santa Cruz's creative and irreverent spirit; and his talents played perfectly into the campus's original intent to elevate the humanities and foster deeper connections between scholarship and society...
 Lehrer taught at UC Santa Cruz until 2001 and last came here about five years ago.
 His cultural contributions are so woven into the American fabric that they ensure his place as one of the most beloved educators ever to teach at our campus."

 Musical career

 Style and influences

 Lehrer was mainly influenced by musical theater.
 According to Gerald Nachman's book Seriously Funny, the Broadway musical Let's Face It! made an early and lasting impression on him.
 Lehrer's style consists of parodying various forms of popular song.
-For example, his appreciation of list songs led him to write "The Elements", which lists the chemical elements to the tune of Gilbert and Sullivan's "Major-General's Song".
+For example, his appreciation of list songs led him to write "The Elements", which lists the chemical elements to the tune of Gilbert and Sullivan's "Major-General's Song" from The Pirates of Penzance.